 The church itself is simple.

-The pews are cleverly built to foil people moving them around.
+The pews are cleverly built to foil anyone trying to move them around.

 People of status could lean back.

 Here's the door leading up into the tower.

 Viscri gets visitors, so the stairway is illuminated.

 View over the nave and the town, neatly lined up.

 As usual, the main gable of each house faces the street, and additional rooms are added in a line back from the street.
 There's a courtyard next to the house and often a barn at the back.